 Canine Lymphoma: the road to recovery

 Certainly, the road to recovery can be challenging.
-But with the support of your veterinarian and unlimited love and support for your four-legged friend, remission is possible.
+But with the support of your veterinarian and unlimited love and support for your furry family member, remission is possible.
 A clean bill of health should be supported by veterinarian appointments and daily monitoring of your pet’s progress.